andreinasta/Petstore-k6-suite/README.md

 # k6 Performance Testing Framework

-A comprehensive performance testing framework built with [k6](https://k6.io/) targeting the [Petstore API](https://api.petstoreapi.com).
+A performance testing framework I have built with [k6](https://k6.io/) targeting the [Petstore API](https://api.petstoreapi.com).
 Since Petstore Project does not feature a complex webpage I have used [Sauce Demo](https://www.saucedemo.com/) frontend for the k6 browser tests.
-It Covers API load testing, browser-based performance testing, and hybrid scenarios with real-time monitoring via Grafana.
+The suite covers API load testing, browser-based performance testing, and hybrid scenarios with real-time monitoring via Grafana.

 ## Tech Stack